Conectric/conectric-usb-gateway/README.md

 The object passed to the `runGateway` method must contain a key `onSensorData` whose value must be a function that takes a single parameter.
 Values passed to that parameter will be JSON objects corresponding to the schemas described in [Message Types](#message-types).

-Here's an example implementation that can process each type of message and display relevant data:
+Here's an example implementation that can process several types of incoming message and display relevant data:

 ```javascript
 const gateway = require('conectric-usb-gateway');